 By including keywords and common search terms within your content and following other SEO best practices, you can rank higher on search engine result pages, leading to more website visitors.
-However, keywords aren’t the only Google ranking factor; Google also analyzes your business as a whole, including your website health, Google My Business page, online reviews left by customers and any other way people interact with your business online.
+However, keywords aren’t the only Google ranking factor; Google also analyzes your business as a whole, including your website health, Google Business Profile page, online reviews left by customers and any other way people interact with your business online.

 Online Reviews Matter For Your Business